 #25 on The Best Movies of 1988see more on The Last Temptation of Christ

 Oliver Stone's 1994 satirical crime movie was named the eighth most controversial film of all time by Entertainment Weekly.
 The over-the-top violent movie about two homicidal lovers on the run has been linked to at least 12 copycat murders in the United States and abroad.

 One 2006 crime in Alberta, Canada was especially gruesome.
 Jeremy Allan Steinke (who was 23 years old) and his 12-year-old girlfriend, who became Canada's youngest convicted killer, murdered her parents and her 8-year-old brother.
 All three victims were stabbed to death.
 Hours before committing the murders, Steinke allegedly watched Natural Born Killers and said to his friends that he and his girlfriend should go about their plans to kill her family in a similar manner.
 Additionally, Steinke said to an undercover officer, "You ever watch the movie Natural Born Killers?...
 I think that's the best love story of all time..."

 The film caused controversy worldwide.
 The UK publication The Daily Mail called the film "evil" and said, "If ever a film deserved to be banned, this is it."
 Oliver Stone and Time Warner were even sued by one victim's family for "distributing a film they knew, or should have known would cause and inspire people to commit crimes."
 The lawsuit was thrown out in 2001.

-#17 on The Best Movies of 1994see more on Natural Born Killers
+#24 on Movies Turning 25 in 2019see more on Natural Born Killers